TaylorMonacelli/openunison.github.io/docs/deployauth.md

 ```

 **Create a `Secret` that will be used for storing secret information like passwords and shared secrets.**

+OpenUnison separates secret information out of it's configurations.
+No secret data should ever be stored in a Helm chart.
+A `Secret` object needs to be created to store OpenUnison's secret data (such as passwords, keys, and tokens).
+The operator will pull this `Secret` in when generating OpenUnison's configuration.

 The below example uses random data.
 Do **NOT** use this exact `Secret`, create your own random data for the values
 that don't contain an `&`.
 A password generator is a great way to generate this data.